About Me

 I've had a lot of issues.

-And I was one of those people who tried everything in the medical system—doctors, medications, alternative doctors, herbs, cleanses, elimination diets, acupuncture, chiropractors, back stretches, sacroiliac joint exercises, supplements, unconventional supplements, very unconventional supplements, you know the drill.
+And I was one of those people who tried everything—doctors, medications, alternative doctors, herbs, cleanses, elimination diets, acupuncturists, chiropractors, back stretches, sacroiliac joint exercises, supplements, unconventional supplements, very unconventional supplements…

 My chronic pain took me to a place of absolute desperation.